 1) QuickBooks recommends against having too many transactions in your accounting system - QuickBooks Online is designed for financial reporting, not for operational functions.

-2) We have experienced that, as your Shopify business grows, it becomes increasingly difficult to manage the large number of invoices, as well as it becomes less useful for management reporting.
+2) We have experienced that, as your Shopify business grows, it becomes increasingly difficult to manage a large number of invoices, as well as it becomes less useful for management reporting.

 For example, if you have 100's of orders per day, you likely do not want to review each one of them within your accounting system, however, you do need to have complete confidence that you were paid the correct amount, and that this payment reconciles correctly to your sales and fees.